postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 ## Next steps

 For an overview of how you can manage and share variable data sets, see [Managing environments](/docs/sending-requests/managing-environments/).
-Check out [Intro to scripts](/docs/writing-scripts/intro-to-scripts/) for more on using variables in your request scripting, and [Grouing requests in collections](/docs/sending-requests/intro-to-collections/) for more on how you can use data between requests.
+Check out [Intro to scripts](/docs/writing-scripts/intro-to-scripts/) for more on using variables in your request scripting, and [Grouping requests in collections](/docs/sending-requests/intro-to-collections/) for more on how you can use data between requests.